Cross training workout has three parts: warm-up, training and strengthening exercises (muscle and abs exercises to wind down)

 1. Chin-Up Bar

-This accessory helps define your muscles using suspension exercises.
+This chin-up bar accessory helps define your muscles using suspension exercises.
 It is super practical: install it anywhere in your home and remove it quickly using the spring-loaded system.

 2. Push Up Gain

-This cross training accessory will let you work in two different modes: stability or instability.
+This push-up bar will let you work in two different modes: stability or instability.

 Remove the coloured part to do stability work.

 The handle is not used as much and is in a better position to do press-ups or strength training.
 Instability training is done by putting the coloured parts back on the product.
 This considerably increases strength training as all muscles are used (and especially the arms).

 You'll do the three exercises we give below.

 The chin-ups and press-ups should be held: rather than do several reps, you'll hold your position.